 Progress & Targets

-This target is an estimate of likely performance, though is not a prediction or forecast.
-It represents the standard we might expect a “similar” student with the same KS2 (Year 6) scores to reach in the best 20% of schools.
+This target is an estimate or benchmark of likely performance, though is not a prediction or forecast.
+It represents the standard we might expect a 'similar' student with the same KS2 (Year 6) scores to reach in the best 5% of schools.

-As these targets are estimates, we realise their accuracy will vary slightly from subject to subject.
-In our experience, they provide a useful guide and are the most reliable ‘predictions’ we have, but should not be over emphasised.
+As these targets are estimates or benchmarks, we realise their accuracy will vary slightly from subject to subject.
+In our experience, they provide a useful guide and are the most reliable benchmarks we have, but should not be over emphasised.

 Go4Schools has a number of tables and graphs with increasing amounts of detail depending on how much information you’d like to know.